MathQuadrum

 cos(y) * dy/dx = 1

-Solving for dy/dx
+Solving for dy/dx, we get:

 dy/dx = 1/cos(y)